Chinese South Africans: Contracted gold miners (1904–1910)

-Punch cartoon, 1903; The Rand mine-owners' employment of Chinese labour on the Transvaal gold mines was controversial and contributed to the Liberal victory in the 1906 elections.
+1903 Punch cartoon; the Randlord's employment of Chinese labour on the Transvaal gold mines was controversial and contributed to the Liberal victory in the 1906 UK general election.

 Liberal Party poster for the 1906 UK general election, criticizing the Conservative Party for supporting the introduction of indentured Chinese laborers into South Africa.

 Around 4,200 miners at the Simmer and Jack mine on the Witwatersrand, taken between 1904 and 1910.

-There were many reasons why the British chose to import Chinese labour to use on the mines.
-After the Anglo-Boer War, production on the gold mines of the Witwatersrand was very low due to a lack of labour.
-The British government was eager to get these mines back online as quickly as possible as part of their overall effort to rebuild the war-torn country.

-Because of the war, unskilled African laborers had returned to rural areas and were more inclined to work on rebuilding infrastructure as mining was more dangerous.
-Unskilled white labour was being phased out because it was deemed too expensive.
-The British found recruiting and importing labour from east Asia the most expedient way to solve this problem.

-Between 1904 and 1910, over 63,000 contracted miners were brought in to work the mines of the Witwatersrand.
-Most of these contractors were recruited from the Chinese provinces of Zhili, Shandong and Henan.
-They were repatriated after 1910, because of strong White opposition to their presence, similar to anti-Asian sentiments in the western United States, particularly California at the same time.
+Following the end of the Second Boer War in 1902, production levels in Witwatersrand gold mines were generally low due to a lack of labour.
+Government officials and businessmen in South Africa were eager to restore pre-war production levels as part of their overall efforts to rebuild from wartime devastation.
+Due to the war, unskilled African laborers had returned to rural areas and were more inclined to work on rebuilding infrastructure as mining was more dangerous work.
+Unskilled white labour was being phased out because it was deemed too expensive; mine owners found recruiting and importing labour from China the most expedient way to solve this problem.
+Between 1904 and 1910, over 63,000 contracted miners were brought in to work in the Witwatersrand's mines.
+Most contractors were recruited from the Chinese provinces of Zhili, Shandong and Henan.
+From 1910 onwards they were repatriated to China due to strong opposition from white South Africans to their presence.
 It is a myth that the contracted miners brought into South Africa at this time are the forefathers of much of South Africa's Chinese population today.

-Herbert Hoover, who would become the 31st U.S. president, was a director of Chinese Engineering and Mining Corporation (CEMC) when it became a supplier of coolie (Asian) labor for South African mines.
+Herbert Hoover, who would later become the 31st U.S. president, was a director of Chinese Engineering and Mining Company (CEMC) when it became a supplier of Chinese labour for South African mines.
 The first shipment of 2,000 Chinese workers arrived in Durban from Qinhuangdao in July 1904.
 By 1906, the total number of Chinese workers increased to 50,000, almost entirely recruited and shipped by CEMC.
 When the living and working conditions of the laborers became known, public opposition to the scheme grew and questions were asked in the British Parliament.
 The scheme was abandoned in 1911.
 The mass importation of Chinese labourers to work on the gold mines contributed to the fall from power of the conservative government in the United Kingdom.
-However, it did stimulate to the economic recovery of South Africa after the Anglo-Boer War by once again making the mines of the Witwatersrand the most productive gold mines in the world.
+However, it did stimulate to the economic recovery of South Africa after the Second Boer War by once again making the mines of the Witwatersrand the most productive gold mines in the world.